 On August 22, 2007, plaintiffs moved for summary judgment to disallow a portion of the defendants' claims against certain Adelphia debtors.
 Plaintiffs' motion is pending.
-Discovery is ongoing, and no trial date has been set.
+Discovery is ongoing and the bankruptcy court has ordered the parties to be ready for trial on the claims for equitable subordination and equitable disallowance on April 20, 2009.

-At this time, the ART cannot predict the outcome of these proceedings or estimate the possible financial effect of these proceedings on the ART.
+At this time, the ART cannot predict the outcome of these proceedings or estimate the possible financial effect of these proceedings on the ART's financial statements.